 Who can apply

-Individuals with a bachelor’s degree, a 3.0 undergraduate GPA, and who have completed an Introduction to (or Basic) Financial Accounting course within the past 7 years, are eligible to apply for the certificate.
+Individuals with a bachelor’s degree, a 3.0 undergraduate GPA, and who have completed an Introduction to (or Basic) Financial Accounting course with a B- or better within the past 7 years, are eligible to apply for the certificate.

 The certificate offers students flexibility in choosing from a variety of courses in different areas of accounting.
 The program is held at the San Francisco State University Downtown Campus, close to the financial district with plenty of opportunities for part-time and full-time work.